mtandon09/CCBR_GATK4_Exome_Seq_Pipeline/README.md

 # hg38 pipeline
 -------------------------------------------------
-Currently only the **tumor_normal** pipeline is up-to-date.
-I'm still toying with the idea of making a unified pipeline that will run tumor-only if no pairs info is provided.
+~~Currently only the **tumor_normal** pipeline is up-to-date.
+I'm still toying with the idea of making a unified pipeline that will run tumor-only if no pairs info is provided.~~
+Both `tumor_only` and `tumor_normal` are functional.
+It got too complicated to merge them together, so they are separate for now.

 ### Deploying
 So far, I've usually been creating a copy of the skeleton for each run.
 Then I either edit the config json (`references_hg38.json` *prob wanna change this filename* lol) and call snakemake manually.
 Or increasingly, I've built up the `run.sh` script to handle most of the things I needed during development.
 Theoretically by setting the input/output options correctly, a common skeleton can be used for any number of jobs but I have not tested it thoroughly.